CluedIn-io/CluedIn.Documentation/docs/050-preparation/enricher/060-companies-house.md

 - TOC
 {:toc}

 This article outlines how to configure the [Companies House](https://www.gov.uk/government/organisations/companies-house#:~:text=Companies%20House%20is%20the%20%EE%80%80official%20agency%EE%80%81) enricher.
-The purpose of this enricher is to get information about companies registered in the UK.
+The purpose of this enricher is to get information about companies registered in the UK (for example, address, date of creation, company status, and so on).
+More details can be found in [Properties from Companies House enricher](#properties-from-companies-house-enricher).

 ## Add Companies House enricher